SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "To be honest, way more than I expected."

-"Pinkie has blushed more than you since you've been here."
+"Pinkie has blushed more than you since you've been here, you know."

 "Why didn't you say anything about her blushing?"